Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Boot into the system.
 1. Log into the system by using the proper login and password.
 1. Start `Groove Music`
-1. Verify that when pressing the `play/pause` button, player menu apperars in the upper left part of the screen for a few seconds.
+1. Verify that when pressing the `play/pause` button, player menu appears in the upper left part of the screen for a few seconds.

 **Expected result**

-1. Pressing the play/pause hotkey is proreply detected by the OS
+1. Pressing the play/pause hotkey is properly detected by the OS

 ### ECR006.001 Keyboard (function key: cooling mode) in OS (Ubuntu 20.04)